-At June 30, 2018 there were a total of 20 appeals pending, with two of those from previous fiscal years (2010 and 2016).
+As of June 30, 2019 there were a total of 15 appeals pending, with two of those from fiscal year 2018.

 The chart below reflects the processing time for appeals that were concluded during fiscal years ended June 30.
 The time is calculated from the date the appeal was filed to the date the final decision of the Commission was rendered.
 This calculation is consistent with that reported on the Public Accountability Report issued by the Office of the Comptroller.